scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 # Background and Motivation

-I have always been intrigued by how the cells in our bodies interact with each other, from how we deal with stress to how what we put in our bodies.
+I have always been intrigued by how the cells in our bodies interact with each other, from how we deal with stress to what we put in our bodies.
 Several years ago, I came across a book called ‘The Optimum Nutrition Bible’, but it wasn’t until last year that I was finally able to start reading it.
 The book explains how a variety of stimulus to our bodies affects our nutrition, which affects our health and wellness.
 It explains how food, drinks, sleep, stress, and several other things affect our bodies in negative and positive ways.
-This book is my main motivation for this capstone.
+This book is my main motivation for this project.

 “Optimum nutrition is the medicine of the future.” - Linus Pauling, two-time Nobel Prize winner